klyed/hivesmartchain/docs/README.md

 ## Contribute

 We welcome any and all contributions.
-Read the [contributing file](../.github/CONTRIBUTING.md) for more information on making your first Pull Request to Burrow!
+Read the [contributing file](../.github/CONTRIBUTING.md) for more information on making your first Pull Request to HiveSmartChain!

 You can find us on:
 - [PeakD](https://peakd.com/@klye)